rish-16/rish-16.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Year 2 at the _National University of Singapore_ (NUS) studying Computer Science and Mathematics (CO '24).
-I'm a Machine Learning research student with the following interests:
+I'm a Junior at the _National University of Singapore_ (NUS) studying Computer Science and Mathematics (CO '24).
+I'm a Machine Learning research student studying Graph Deep Learning.
+I have the following interests:

-- Graph Deep Learning
+- Graph Neural Network Expressiveness
-- Reinforcement Learning
+- Graph Networks and algorthmic alignment
-- Computer Vision (mainly Self-supervised)
+- Intersections of Graph DL with RL, NLP, and SSL

-I'm also an active technical writer and open-source contributor on the same.
+I'm also an avid technical writer on ML/AI as well active open-source contributor for easy-to-use model implementations.

 ### Currently
 - Research Student under [Prof. Bryan Hooi](http://bhooi.github.io) working on Graph Deep Learning and Graph Neural Network Expressiveness